 direct access storage device (DASD).
-IBM mainframe terminology for a data storage device by which information can be accessed directly, instead of bypassing sequentially through all storage areas.
-For example, a disk drive is a DASD, in contrast with a tape drive, which stores data as a linear sequence.
+A device in which access time is effectively independent of the location of the data.
+Information is entered and retrieved without reference to previously accessed data.
+(For example, a disk drive is a DASD, in contrast with a tape drive, which stores data as a linear sequence.)
+DASDs include both fixed and removable storage devices.